denten-books/plain-text/1-metaphor.md

 problems for analysis.
 In claiming typographical space on a page the paragraph suggests corresponding mental units.
 A unit of written language thus also becomes in some sense a unit of thought.
 But no such structures as paragraphs exist in the mind.
-At the level of physiology, the brain arranges information otherwise.
-Things get significantly more complicated when the paragraph acts to mediate between the mind and the page on the one side of comprehension, and the page and the machine on the other.
+Physiologically, the brain arranges information otherwise.
+Things get significantly more complicated when the paragraph mediates between the mind and the page on the one side of comprehension, and the page and the machine on the other.

 ![Forms and formats.](images/forms.png)

 Just like there is nothing inherently paragraph-like in the neural arrangement of the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of the magnetic disk or the solid state drive.
-We are presented instead with metaphors of paragraphs, pages, files, and folders.
+If we could peek inside the machine, we would see forms and structures particular to those media.
+The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate structures.
+We are presented with metaphors of paragraphs, pages, files, and folders.
 Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
 The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
-As Alexander Galloway wrote in *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
+As Alexander Galloway wrote in his *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
 The interface is also a metaphor that transports structure from one entity to the other, at the point of contact between human and machine.
-Our goal in this chapter, is to unpack the interface metaphor.
+Our goal in this chapter, is to unpack the metaphor.
 We must begin to separate the resemblance from the designation: the apparent shape from a command in the imperative.

 ### 1.1 Interface Metaphor